chimo/chromic.org/content/blog/2019-06-23-weathered-radio.md

   sensor by filtering by sensor id (there are a couple other wireless sensors around it seems), keep only the last reading, do some calibration with `jq` again and write the final JSON to a file.
-I then point nginx to that file, serve it with a 'application/json' Content-Type and boom: local weather accessible remotely.
+I then point nginx to that file, serve it with a 'application/json' Content-Type and boom: <a href="https://weather.chromic.org/">local weather accessible remotely</a>.
   Why?
 No idea, but it's kind of neat.
 </p>

 {{< highlight bash >}}